 John Dwight, Imperial Engineering’s Sales Manager, said: “Once again, it was my privilege to recognise the dedication and achievements of apprentices starting their careers in our sector.
 Arriva UK Bus is a showcase example of how to manage training for the next generation of engineers and Imperial Engineering is proud to continue its close association with this important work.
 In opening a brand new academy, Arriva UK Bus has firmly cemented its ongoing commitment to the development of skills throughout its workforce and we are excited at the opportunities ahead to contribute in any way we can.”

 OE bus and coach parts supplier, Imperial Engineering, has been distributing premium quality parts for over 50 years.
-The company is a primary distributor for Knorr-Bremse, Wabco, Haldex and Meritor products and only sells brand new OE parts, providing customers with the assurance that they are fitting the highest quality components.
+The company is a primary distributor for Knorr-Bremse bus parts, Wabco parts, Haldex parts and Meritor parts and only sells brand new OE products, providing customers with the assurance that they are fitting the highest quality components.
 Imperial Engineering offers a wide range of bus and coach parts, including braking and friction products, propshafts, steering components, water pumps and turbochargers.
-Imperial’s own van fleet covers the whole of the UK and will collect old core upon delivery of customer ordered parts.
+Imperial’s own van fleet will collect old core upon delivery of customer ordered parts.